Keeping up with the dozens of home maintenance tasks each year can be overwhelming—but I’m here to help.

 Winterize sprinkler system

-Each fall you need to get your sprinkler system winterized.
-Your irrigation company will come and blow all of the water out of the pipes that run to the sprinkler heads.
-You are almost guaranteed to have frozen pipes and a major problem if you forget to have this done.
+Each fall, you need to get your sprinkler system winterized.
+In most cases, you can’t do this your self.
+Call your irrigation company, and they will come and blow all of the water out of the pipes that run to the sprinkler heads.
+You are almost guaranteed to have frozen pipes and a significant problem if you forget to have this done.

 Clean gutters and downspouts